Discrimination against non-binary people: Social discrimination

-Genderqueerness may be considered confusing or nonexistent to people who subscribe to the binary theory of gender.
+Non-binary people may be considered confusing, wrong, evil or nonexistent to people who subscribe to the binary theory of gender.

-Social discrimination in the context of discrimination against non-binary people includes hate-motivated violence and excusing of such.
-According to a 2016 study from The Journal of Sex Research, one of the most common themes of discrimination for genderqueer people is the incorrect use of preferred gender pronouns.
+According to a 2016 study from The Journal of Sex Research, one of the most common themes of discrimination for genderqueer people is the incorrect use of gender pronouns.
 The study labeled this as 'nonaffirmation', and it occurs when others do not affirm one's sense of gender identity.
 The negative effects of misgendering are well-documented.
 A 2018 study published in the American Psychological Association found a positive association between misgendering and anxiety, depression, and stress.
 Repeated misgendering by strangers, also known as chronic misgendering, can amplify these stressors to the point where trans individuals do not want to leave their homes.

 Participants within the 2016 study also reported experiencing gender policing.
 Gender policing is especially common in K-12 schools on a systematic level.
 One way in which systematic gender policing manifests in schools is through sex-segregated bathrooms.
 A study published in the Journal of Gay & Lesbian Services found that 23.9% of trans students surveyed, or 439 students out of 1836, were denied access to gender-appropriate bathrooms or housing at school due to being transgender or gender non-conforming.
 An article from the book Violence and Gender, states that this experienced violence and discrimination leads to high levels of stress.
 This article stated that non-binary participants are less likely to experience hate speech (24.4% vs. 50%) compared to trans men and equally as likely (24.4% vs. 24.4%) as trans women, yet genderqueer/nonbinary participants, along with trans women, are more likely than trans men individuals to be concerned about the safety of themselves and others.

+Bathroom access

 Non-binary individuals, when interviewed, found binary spaces such as bathrooms to be difficult to navigate, reporting visual inspections, questioning, and harassment when entering such spaces.
 In a 2019 paper by Douglas Schrock, interviewees reported being addressed with fear, being pressured to apologize for their appearance or androgyny, verbal confrontations, and in an extreme case, a stranger attempting to break into a stall due to suspicion.
 A quantitative study found that bathroom discrimination significantly increased the odds of considering or attempting suicide, with 60% of surveyed youths who were denied access to gender-appropriate bathrooms considering suicide.

-Misleading interpretation of the high suicide rates of trans youths have led some to position transness as being harmful to children, or of presenting trans people as mentally ill.
-Whether through ignorance or malice, connecting transness solely to suicide and mental illness is a misrepresentation whose effect is to diminish the importance and life-affirming nature of trans identities in the best case and intentionally attack and deny the existence of trans people in the worst case.
+Brazil

+A study by the State University of São Paulo (Unesp) found that 2% of the Brazilian population identifies as transgender, while approximately 1.19% identifies as non-binary, which equates to approximately three million people.
+Despite this, the Brazilian Institute of Geography and Statistics (IBGE) did not include specific questions about non-binary identity in its census.